Frequently Asked Questions

 Post fellowship, SBI YFI continues to support fellows through mentorship, guidance, recommendation and referrals.

-The projects will be located at Andhra Pradesh, Assam, Bihar, Gujarat, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Orissa, Rajasthan, Uttar Pradesh and Uttarakhand, among others.
+The projects will be located at Andhra Pradesh, Assam, Bihar, Gujarat, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Orissa, Rajasthan, Tamil Nadu, Uttar Pradesh and Uttarakhand, among others.
 To encourage people to explore the Indian diversity, we follow a strict ‘no home state’ policy.
 Staff of our partner NGO will be there to help you solve any problems in settling in that you might face including the language barrier.

 At least two fellows will be located at one project location.